IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ```
 ### Attaching Settings

-Using the [`overlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) parameter of the [`attach()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#attach) method, we can change how the content is shown - e.g. where the content is positioned, how the scroll should behave and if the container is modal or not
+Using the [`overlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) parameter of the [`attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#attach) method, we can change how the content is shown - e.g. where the content is positioned, how the scroll should behave and if the container is modal or not

 <div class="sample-container loading" style="height: 400px">
     <iframe id="overlay-sample-main-2-iframe" frameborder="0" seamless width="100%" height="100%" data-src="{environment:demosBaseUrl}/interactions/overlay-sample-main-2" class="lazyload"></iframe>